gecos-lab/PZero/README.md

 brew install virtualenvwrapper
 ```

-Then to be able to use virtualenvwrapper you need to add some lines to the options file of the zsh shell:
+Then to be able to use **virtualenvwrapper**, some lines must be added to the options file of the **zsh shell** (the shell that runs in the **macOS Terminal**).
+The options file can be opened with:

 ```
 nano ~/.zshrc
 ```

-Paste the lines:
+Then the following lines must be pasted and the file saved with control+X.

 ```
 # lines needed by virtualenvwrapper